carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 | low to modest bandwidth   | high bandwidth 1 to 100 GB/s |

 - Use Cases:
   1. A company has acquired another business and needs to migrate their 50TB of data into AWS within 1 month.
 They also require a secure, reliable and private connection to the AWS cloud ==> AWS Direct Connect provides a secure, reliable and private connection.
-However, lead times are often longer than 1 month so it cannot be used to migrate data within the timeframes
+However, **lead times are often longer than 1 month** so it cannot be used to migrate data within the timeframes.
      - Alternatively, use AWS Snowball to move the data and order a Direct Connect connection to satisfy the other requirement later on.
 In the meantime the organization can use an AWS VPN for secure, private access to their VPC.
-  2. A solutions architect has been tasked with designing a highly resilient hybrid cloud architecture connecting an on-premises data center and AWS.
+  2. It is required a design for a highly resilient hybrid cloud architecture connecting an on-premises data center and AWS.
 The network should include AWS Direct Connect (DX).
 Which DX configuration offers the HIGHEST resiliency?
      - The most resilient solution is to configure DX connections at multiple DX locations.
 This ensures that any issues impacting a single DX location do not affect availability of the network connectivity to AWS.

 ###### AWS Direct Connect Plus VPN

 ![AWS Direct Connect Plus VPN](https://digitalcloud.training/wp-content/uploads/2022/01/VPC-3.jpg)

-- What: IPSec VPN connection over private lines (Direct Connect)
+- What: **IPSec VPN connection** over private lines (Direct Connect)
-- When: Need the added security of encrypted tunnels over Direct Connect
+- When: Need the **added security of encrypted tunnels over Direct Connect**
 - Pros: More secure (in theory) than Direct Connect alone.
 This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.
 - Cons: More complexity introduced by VPN layer
 - How: Work with your existing data networking provider